Maharshi-joshi/Sales-Performance-Analysis/README.md

 ## Introduction
 This repository contains a comprehensive analysis of sales performance metrics, including win rate, sales cycle length, average revenue, and average deal size.
 The insights provided here are based on data from a CRM dataset, and the results are visualized through an interactive Tableau dashboard.

+This project focuses on analyzing key sales metrics to assess performance and identify areas for improvement.
+The analysis was conducted using the following steps:
 The data is downloaded from Maven Analytics and contains records of a fictitous company that sells hardware to other businesses.
 It has records of sales, products, comapanies, sales agents and managers.

+The data organized using Excel, where key metrics were calculated, and tables were structured and pivot tables were created for further analysis.
+An interactive Tableau dashboard was created to visualize the metrics.
+The dashboard includes bar charts, line charts, area charts, and tables, allowing for detailed exploration of the data.
+Key insights were derived from the visualizations, focusing on performance by sales agents, managers, sectors, and products.
+These insights are presented in the sections below, with actionable recommendations for optimizing sales strategies.

+This structured approach ensures that the analysis is comprehensive, data-driven, and easily interpretable, enabling stakeholders to make informed decisions.

 ## Table of Content
 - [Win Rate Analysis](#win-rate-analysis)